-The allowance for loan losses as a percentage of net loans outstanding is 1.38% at December 31, 2011, compared to 1.49% at December 31, 2010.
-Net loan charge-offs totaled \$1,473,000 for the year ended December 31, 2011 compared to \$704,000 in 2010.
+The allowance for loan losses as a percentage of gross loans outstanding is 1.54% as of December 31, 2012, compared to 1.38% as of December 31, 2011.
+Net loan charge-offs totaled \$349,000 for the year ended December 31, 2012 compared to \$1,473,000 in 2011.

 The amounts recorded in the provision for loan losses are determined from management's quarterly evaluation of the quality of the loan portfolio.
 In this review, such factors as the volume and character of the loan portfolio, general economic conditions and past loan loss experience are considered.
-Management believes that the allowance for loan losses is adequate to provide for possible losses in the portfolio at December 31, 2011.
+Management believes that the allowance for loan losses is adequate to provide for possible losses in the portfolio as of December 31, 2012.